MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Return Value

-The index of the group whose state is `LVGS_FOCUSED`, if there is such a group; otherwise, -1.
+The index of the group whose state is `LVGS_FOCUSED`, if there's such a group; otherwise, -1.

 ### Remarks